faudio/faudio/doc/Interfaces.md

 To implement an interface for a pointer type, the following has to be provided:

 * Functions implementing the interface methods
-* A lookup function of type \ref doremir_impl_t
+* A dispatch function of type \ref doremir_impl_t
-* A construction routine that sets the pointer to the lookup function
+* A construction routine that sets the pointer to the dispatch function

-The lookup function is unique for each type, and performs a case matching on the incoming interface identifiers, returning a pointer to the appropriate interface struct.
+The dispatch function is unique for each type, and performs a case matching on the incoming interface identifiers, returning a pointer to the appropriate interface struct.

-For \ref doremir_interface to work properly, the lookup function has to be the *first* element of the type (i.e. have the same address as the type).
+For \ref doremir_interface to work properly, the dispatch function has to be the *first* element of the type (i.e. have the same address as the type).

 ~~~~
 bool foo_equal(doremir_ptr_t a, doremir_ptr_t b)